Mechanism of self-organization in point vortex system: Kinetic equation for 2D point vortex system

-where $\vr=(x,y)$ is the position vector on $x-y$ plane, $\hwz = \hwz(\vr,t)$ is the $z$-component of the microscopic vorticity, and $\delta(\vr)$ is the Dirac delta function in 2D.
+where $\vr=(x,y)$ is the position vector on $x-y$ plane, $\hwz(\vr,t)$ is the $z$-component of the vorticity, and $\delta(\vr)$ is the Dirac delta function in two dimensions.
+The values of $N_+$ and $N_-$ are not necessarily the same.
 The circulation of each point vortex is given by either $\Omega$ or $-\Omega$ where $\Omega$ is a positive constant.
 Magnitudes of $N_+\Omega$ and $N_-\Omega$ are finite.
-The position vector of the $i$th point vortex is given by $\vr_i=\vr_i(t)$.
-For brevity, we shall omit the dependences on $t$ and $\vr$, if there is no ambiguity.
-The discretized vorticities (\ref{eqn:point-vortex-p}) and (\ref{eqn:point-vortex-m}) are formal solutions of the microscopic Euler equations (\ref{eqn:euler_p}) and (\ref{eqn:euler_m}).
-The microscopic variables in the microscopic equation are identified by $\hat{\cdot}$.
+The position vector of the $i$-th point vortex is given by $\vr_i=\vr_i(t)$.
+The discretized vorticities (\ref{eqn:point-vortex-p}) and (\ref{eqn:point-vortex-m}) are formal solutions of the 2D Euler equations (\ref{eqn:euler_p}) and (\ref{eqn:euler_m})